 You can see all of the organizations you are logged into by selecting the organization name on the left sidebar in Command, and move between organizations from that list.

-Select any of the orgs listed to switch into them
+Select any of the organizations listed to switch between them.

-You may find that not all of the organizations you belong to show up in the list when selecting the org name in Command's left sidebar.
+You may find that not all of the organizations you belong to show up in the list when selecting the org name in Command's left-hand menu.
 This will happen when your email is not verified in each of the organizations.

-The other option is to log in to each organization, and select the Verify Email button, which will send you an email to verify your email for that particular organization.
-This will need to be done for each org you are a part of, if you want to be able to switch between orgs without having to log in each time.
+The other option is to log in to each organization and select the Verify Email button, which will send you an email to verify your email for that particular organization.
+This will need to be done for each organization you are a part of, if you want to be able to switch between organizations without having to log in each time.